mgcooper/icemodel/test/README.md

    - Formal performance runs force the MATLAB profiler off.
 Whole-model runtimes must stay inside the accepted two-sided tolerance band so an unexplained speedup cannot hide an inflated or incomplete reference.
+   - Measurement protocol.
+Formal timings are sensitive to session history (JIT state, persistents, heap layout), so `run_perf_suite` enforces four controls:
+     1. `isolation="process"` (the default) runs every case in a fresh `matlab -batch` subprocess.
+Use this mode for every formal accept/reject verdict on a refactor.
+The per-case spec and result MAT files land in the run's artifact folder.
+The opt-in `isolation="session"` times cases in the current session (with `clear functions` hygiene before each case) and is for quick diagnostics only.
+     2. Every suite runner records itself in the session-activity record (`icemodel.test.helpers.markTestSessionDirty`).
+An in-session formal perf run REFUSES to start in a session that already ran another suite (`icemodel:test:perf:contaminatedSession`); use process isolation or a fresh session. `matlab -batch` one-shot runs always start clean.
+     3. Case order is randomized (the seed rides the artifact), and each case's samples pass a dispersion validity gate (`max/median <= 1.5`).
+An invalid sample set re-measures once, then fails as "measurement invalid" — never a phantom verdict.
+     4. An ambient anchor re-measures the first executed case at the end of the run.
+The dispersion gate cannot see load or scheduling shifts that are steady within each case but different across cases; an anchor drift above 15 percent marks every verdict in the run ambient-invalid (`meta.ambient_stable = false`).
+   - A/A acceptance for the protocol: two consecutive `isolation="process"` runs of the same commit must pass the tolerance band against each other on all rows.
+   - Isolation joins the baseline-compatibility check: timings compare against a baseline only when both used the same isolation protocol (a baseline without the field counts as "session").
+Measured on this host, process-isolated cases run a systematic ~25 percent slower than session-shared-state cases, so cross-protocol comparison would produce phantom verdicts.
+Refactor gating in process mode therefore compares two isolated runs (before vs after) rather than the session-built rolling baseline.
 5. `run_unit_suite(...)`
    - Use for folder-based unit-test discovery under `test/unit/`.
    - Use `debug=true` to stop on first failure for inspection.